jrad77/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I fit my lane lines with a 2nd order polynomialin the `detect_lines()` function in the seventh cell of the notebook.
+Then I fit my lane lines with a 2nd order polynomial in the `detect_lines()` function in the seventh cell of the notebook.
 The results look like this:

 ![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lin the function `calc_curvature()` in the seventh code cell of the notebook.
+I did this in the function `calc_curvature()` in the seventh code cell of the notebook.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in the `draw_overlay()` function in the eigth code cell.
+I implemented this step in the `draw_overlay()` function in the eighth code cell.
 Here is an example of my result on a test image:

 ![alt text][image6]